3 ways to get your investments ready for summer and beyond

 Because let’s face it, the 10 months of a school year (as rewarding as they can be) are typically all ‘work’ with little time for ‘play’, or anything else for that matter.

 But that’s okay.
 Summer is your time and there are a million ways to spend it.
-You could pack up and head to the cottage or on a trip abroad; finally tackle those projects around the house; or perhaps you could simply do a whole lot of nothing.
+You could pack up and head to the cottage, finally tackle those projects around the house, or perhaps you could simply do a whole lot of nothing.

 If you’re an investor, summer might also be a time when you take a break from closely managing your investments.